Table Of Contents

 Choose a keyword that’s too competitive?
 You run the risk of never making it to Google’s much-desired first page.
 You only need to think of your own browsing history to think of how infrequently you visit the second or (*gasp*) third page of Google’s SERP.

 Choose a keyword that nobody will really use to locate your business online?
 Why even bother?!
-Optimizing the wrong keyword means you likely just spent a substantial portion of your marketing budget to essentially remain invisible.
+Optimising the wrong keyword means you likely just spent a substantial portion of your marketing budget to essentially remain invisible.

 In addition to the keyword you choose for your basic description (i.e. “Meat Pies in Melbourne”), you need to develop industry-specific “long-tail” keywords like “where can I find steak and kidney pie in Melbourne?”